Dk726/Weld-defect-dataset/README.md

 ## 📑 Citation Requirement

-If you use this dataset, the provided pre-trained weights, or the methodologies described here in your academic work, commercial products, or research, **please cite our paper appropriately**:
+If you use this dataset in your academic work, commercial products, or research, **please cite our paper appropriately**:

 ### APA Format
 > Authors.
 (2023).
 Semi-supervised transfer learning-based automatic weld defect detection and visual inspection. *Engineering Structures*, 291, 116580. https://doi.org/10.1016/j.engstruct.2023.116580